AdamT-HJ/AdamT-HJ/README.md

 🔭 I'm currently working on a 'learning-app' to track and catalogue my learning journey, or to help anyone learn something new.

-I'm located in Dunedin, New Zealand.
+I'm located in New Zealand.
 You can find me on:
 - [LinkedIn](https://www.linkedin.com/in/adam-tung-95b25650/)